2021 WTA Finals: Singles

 On October 21, Maria Sakkari was announced as the fifth qualifier.

-Maria Sakkari became the first Greek player to qualify for the WTA Finals.
-Sakkari had a very strong start to the season reaching consecutive semifinals in Abu Dhabi and Melbourne's Grampians Trophy.
+She was the first Greek player to qualify for the WTA Finals.
+She had a very strong start to the season, reaching consecutive semifinals in Abu Dhabi and Melbourne's Grampians Trophy.
 A first round loss at the Australian Open was followed by a quarterfinal appearance in Doha.
-In Miami, she ended Naomi Osaka's 23 match winning streak en route to the semifinal.
-An average clay season culminated into a run to her first ever grand slam semifinal at the French Open where she lost 7–9 in the third set to the eventual champion Krejčíková, despite having a match point.
+In Miami, she ended Naomi Osaka's 23 match-winning streak en route to the semifinal.
+An average clay season culminated into a run to her first ever grand slam semifinal at the French Open, where she lost 7–9 in the third set to the eventual champion Krejčíková, despite having a match point.
 Prior to that defeat, she had already eliminated Sofia Kenin and Iga Świątek, both of whom contested the 2020 French Open final.
 She lost in the second round of Wimbledon to Shelby Rogers.
-At the US Open, Sakkari defeated Petra Kvitová, Bianca Andreescu and Karolína Plíšková to reach her second career grand slam semifinal where she lost to the eventual champion, Emma Raducanu.
-During the European indoor hardcourt fall season, she reached the final in Ostrava, losing to Anett Kontaveit and semifinal in Moscow where she retired against Ekaterina Alexandrova.
+At the US Open, Sakkari defeated Petra Kvitová, Bianca Andreescu, and Karolína Plíšková to reach her second career grand slam semifinal, where she lost to the eventual champion, Emma Raducanu.
+During the European indoor hardcourt fall season, she reached the final in Ostrava, losing to Anett Kontaveit and semifinal in Moscow, where she retired against Ekaterina Alexandrova.

-Iga Świątek became the player first born in the 21st century to qualify at the WTA Finals.
+Iga Świątek became the first player born in the 21st century to qualify at the WTA Finals.

 On October 25, Iga Świątek, Garbiñe Muguruza, and Paula Badosa were announced as the next three qualifiers.

-Iga Świątek became the first player born in the 21st century to qualify for the WTA Finals on October 25.
+Iga Świątek was the first player born in the 21st century to qualify for the WTA Finals on October 25.
 She was the only player this year to have reached the second week of all four grand slam tournaments, although she lost in the fourth round of three of those four majors.
-Only at the French Open, did she reach the quarterfinals where her title defense was ended by Sakkari.
+Only at the French Open did she reach the quarterfinals, where her title defense was ended by Sakkari.
 Among the WTA events, she won her second career title in Adelaide in February, defeating Belinda Bencic in the final.
-After three straight third round losses in Dubai, Miami and Madrid, Świątek won her third WTA singles title in Rome, defeating former champions, Elina Svitolina and Plíšková en route to the title.
+After three straight third round losses in Dubai, Miami and Madrid, Świątek won her third WTA singles title in Rome, defeating former champions Elina Svitolina and Plíšková en route to the title.
 At the Olympics, she suffered a second round defeat at the hands of Paula Badosa.
-During the fall season, she made the semifinal in Ostrava, losing to Sakkari again and also lost in fourth round at Indian Wells to Jeļena Ostapenko in a battle between two former Roland Garros champions.
+During the fall season, she made the semifinal in Ostrava, losing to Sakkari again, and also losing in the fourth round at Indian Wells to Jeļena Ostapenko in a battle between two former Roland Garros champions.

 Garbiñe Muguruza qualified at the WTA Finals for the fourth time.